-Figure A.1 a) Number of active sensors at December 2017(Except the 31st).
-Each point corresponds to a single minute.
-B) Active sensors at December the 1st.
-The maximum number of active sensors form a plateau
+Figure A - 1. a) Number of active sensors in December 2017 (Except the 31st).
+Each point corresponds to a single minute. b) Active sensors on December the 1st.
+The maximum number of active sensors form a plateau.

-Isolating a single day in this data (Figure A.1 b), we can observe the precise hours where the number of sensors is constant.

-The large variation in the number of active sensors in a single day makes our first attempt to weight the FF counts by the mean number of sensors in a given month not an accurate one.
-To fully normalize the counts across different periods, we need to weight the aggregated 1-hour counts, by the number of the active sensors at each hour as follows:
+The large variation in the number of active sensors in a single day makes our first attempt to weight the FF counts by the mean number of sensors in a given month inaccurate.
+To fully normalise the counts across different periods, we need to weight the aggregated 1-hour counts by the number of the active sensors at each hour using the following method:

-Let Hij be the hourly counts at sensor i at hour j and let LHj be the number of active sensors at hour j during a given period P, so the aggregated counts by hour in the a single period P, AH, are defined as
+Let Hij be the hourly counts at sensor i at hour j, and let LHj be the number of active sensors at hour j during a given period P, so the aggregated counts by hour in the a single period P, AH, are defined as

-AHHijP=iHiLHjj (A1)
+AHHijP=iHiLHjjEquation A - 1

 Basically, we are creating an array of 24 points, where each point is the weighted sum of each hour in P for all sensors with counts in that particular hour.

 Finally, the total weighted FF in P is calculated as:

-P=jAHj (A2)
+P=jAHj Equation A - 2

-A2 is just the sum over all the weighted hours present in a single period.
+Equation A - 2 is the sum over all the weighted hours present in a single period.

-In essence, what we are doing is normalize the counts by a number of sensors using the number of individual hours with data as a proxy for the number of sensors.
+In essence, what we are doing is normalising the counts by the number of sensors using the number of individual hours with data as a proxy for the number of sensors.

-Appendix C
+Appendix B

-To detect the NN sensors, we created a distance matrix between all sensors in the network and extract all pairs that are within a distance of 40m or less, obtaining 264 pairs.
-Over these, we performed a correlation analysis by pairs to investigate if the FF signal from both sensors followed the same pattern or not.
-In different degrees, all pairs exhibit a positive correlation.
-It is important to notice that this correlation is only in terms of the signal, not in terms of the nominal value at each point in time.
+To detect the NN sensors, we created a distance matrix between all sensors in the network and extracted all pairs that are within a distance of 40m or less, obtaining 264 pairs.
+We performed a correlation analysis by pairs to investigate if the FF signal from both sensors followed the same pattern or not.
+To different degrees, all pairs exhibited a positive correlation.
+It is important to note that this correlation is only in terms of the signal, not in terms of the nominal value at each point in time.

 To create an average FF value at each hour for the NN sensors, we proceeded as follows:

 Case one.
 Both sensors have FF counts in the same of hours.
 The merged FF is just the mean FF at each hour from each pair.
-An example of these type of pairs is shown in Figure C.1, where we can observe how the FF signal of that two sensor is practically the same hour by hour both in shape and value.
+An example of these type of pairs is shown in Figure C.1, where we can observe how the FF signal of the two sensors is practically the same hour by hour both in shape and value.

-Figure C1.
-FF signals for two sensors (blue and red lines) at King Edward St, Hull, separate it by 30m.
-This street is a pedestrian one, and the “Bell shape” obtained is a typical signature of this.
-The black line is the merged signal.
+Figure C - 1.
+FF signals for two sensors (blue and red lines) at King Edward St, Hull, which are 30m apart.
+This street is a pedestrian one, and the “Bell shape” obtained, is a typical signature of this street type.

 Case two.
-Both sensors don’t have FF counts in the same hours.
-In this case, we only average between common hours and the rest of the hours are left out of the merging process.
-For example, sensors 200 and 473, both at the Ridings shopping Centre (Wakefield) and separated by 20m only have counted in common from 8 to 19 hours, so, the merged signal is only for these 11 hours.
-In this case, we delete the FF counts for sensor 200, kept the FF from 1 to 7 for sensor 473 and the mean FF for the merged counts is provided with a new id and assigned to the Merged shop category.
+Both sensors are missing FF counts in the same hours.
+In this case, we only averaged between common hours and the rest of the hours were left out of the merging process.
+For example, sensors 200 and 473, both at the Ridings Shopping Centre (Wakefield) and separated by 20m, only have common counts for the hours of 08.00-19.00, so the merged signal reflects these 11 hours only.
+In this case, we deleted the FF counts for sensor 200, kept the FF from 1 to 7 for sensor 473, and provided the mean FF for the merged counts with a new ‘Merged’ ID.

+Figure C - 2.
+FF signals for two sensors (blue and red) and the mean FF (black) between them hour by hour.